DripDropz/perma-lock/README.md

 # Perma Lock

-This contract perma locks a token forever, allowing the user to add but never remove.
+This contract perma locks a token forever, allowing the user to add tokens but never remove them.
+This contract is compiled to a specific token.

 ## Set up